 My goal is to positively impact on Hoosiers’ economic mobility by ensuring they are aware of the available programs to learn new skills and realize the employment opportunities those skills bring.

 Sarah works with high school students, industry leaders, teachers and administrators with one goal in mind: to prepare the next generation of students for careers in the advanced manufacturing and logistics industries.
-As Director of Talent Programs, she manages and supports schools offering the Hire Tech curriculum, develops and supports strategic regional partnerships between industry, education and the public sector and promotes the Conexus Interns program and other talent initiatives.
+As Director of Talent Programs, she manages and supports all of Conexus’ post-secondary programming including the annual Case Competition and the Movers & Makers: Emerging Leaders lecture series.

 Prior to joining Conexus Indiana, Sarah held the position as Key Account Manager for NETLOGX in Indianapolis where her consultative sales and business expertise facilitated the company’s move from government to the private sector.
 Prior to NETLOGX, Sarah was Director of Admissions at the International School of Indiana where she recruited and retained domestic and international students and planned and coordinated school-sponsored events.
 Sarah has also held positions as Lead Trainer, Sales Training and Marketing Research Associate, and Pharmaceutical Sales Representative at Eli Lilly and Company U.K. where she managed in-house sales training for sales representatives and promoted four retail products to general practitioners and hospitals.

 Sarah graduated from the Cookridge School of Radiology in Leeds, U.K. and served as a Combat Medical Technician in the Army Reserves, U.K.